-- After entering an e-mail address, the user then directed a specific amount of funds to be transferred to another party (as keyed by the payee's e-mail address).
+- After entering an email address, the user directed a specific amount of funds to another party (as keyed by the payee's email address).

-- If the payee did not yet have a PayPal account, the e-mail they receive from their payers was a viral trigger that led to a new account registration with PayPal for accepting the funds.
+- If the payee did not yet have a PayPal account, the email they received from their payers was a viral trigger that led to a new account registration with PayPal for accepting the funds.

-- Once the payment is accepted, the payee could leave the funds there for later use, pay another user, or withdraw the funds for delivery via paper check.
+- Once the payment is taken, the payee could leave the funds for later use, pay another user, or withdraw the delivery funds via paper check.

-There is no need to say that those who were expecting to receive their payment were going to open their PayPal account with a big smile.
+There is no need to say that those expecting to receive their payment would open their PayPal account with a big smile.

-This viral strategy is not new, and one of the most brilliant ones.
-It was also used by Hotmail, the free email service, which message arrived in someone’s mailbox with the sentence on the bottom of each email: “Get your free email at Hotmail”.
+This viral strategy is not new and one of the most brilliant ones.
+Hotmail also used the free email service, which arrived in someone's mailbox with the sentence on the bottom of each email: "Get your free email at Hotmail".